oegedijk/explainerdashboard/README.md

 learning model.
-The dashboard provides interactive plots on model performance, feature importances, feature contributions to individual predictions, "what if" analysis, partial dependence plots, SHAP (interaction) values, visualisation of individual decision trees, etc.
+The dashboard provides interactive plots on model performance, feature importances, feature contributions to individual predictions, "what if" analysis, partial dependence plots, SHAP (interaction) values, visualization of individual decision trees, etc.

 You can also interactively explore components of the dashboard in a